 Additionally, the cement contains relatively small amounts of sodium and potassium oxides, which can further increase the alkalinity of the Concrete or paste extracts. pH values of 13.2 and higher have been reported.

 The higher the alkalinity, the greater the protective quality of this film.
-Steel in Concrete becomes potentially more susceptible to corrosion as the alkalinity is reduced.
+Steel in Concrete becomes more susceptible to corrosion as alkalinity decreases.

-Additionally, steel in Concrete becomes more susceptible to corrosion with increasing quantities of soluble chlorides present at the iron-cement paste interface.
+Additionally, steel in Concrete becomes more susceptible to corrosion as the quantity of soluble chlorides at the iron-cement paste interface increases.
 Chloride ions appear to be a specific destroyer of the protective oxide film.

 Chloride can be present in ‘as-manufactured’ Concrete as a set accelerator (calcium chloride) or through contamination of the mix.
 However, more commonly, the chloride has come from an external source, such as de-icing salts or marine environments.

 In these latter cases, the salt diffuses through the Concrete cover to the steel.
-It is worth noting that in practice, the rate of diffusion in an exposed marine or de-icing salt environment can be significantly higher than might be estimated when using cement or Concrete diffusion tests.
+It is worth noting that, in practice, the diffusion rate in an exposed marine or de-icing salt environment can be significantly higher than would be estimated from cement or Concrete diffusion tests.
 This is because the transport process utilises convection and capillary movements in real structures.

 Although chloride ions are soluble in the cement paste, most of the chlorides will not be in solution in the liquid within the paste.
 This is because the chlorides react with hydrated tricalcium sulfoaluminate, a constituent of the past, to produce a corresponding tricalcium chloroaluminate compound.